Gallery Climate Coalition: History

 The Gallery Climate Coalition was established in 2020 to address the carbon footprint of the international art market.
-As of 2025, it had grown to 1800 members and its goals are in alignment with the Paris Accord as far as a timeline for impact reduction.
-While non-profit organizations including the Tate have addressed climate change and art's impact thereon, this is thought to be the first action taken by the commercial art world.

-Founding parties include: Thomas Dane, Kate MacGarry, Lisson Gallery's Sadie Coles and Greg Hilty, Frieze Art Fair co-founder Matthew Slotover and director Victoria Siddall.
+It campaigns for the art sector to reduce its CO2e emissions by a minimum of 50% by 2030, as well as promoting zero waste.
+Founding parties include: Thomas Dane Gallery, Kate MacGarry, Lisson Gallery's Greg Hilty, Sadie Coles, Frieze Art Fair co-founder Matthew Slotover and director Victoria Siddall.